 The second path seemingly involves a space station marked as an “anomaly” that shows up periodically on your travels, while the third, it would appear, is just the straight shot to the center of the galaxy.
 In both cases, invest in improving your hyperdrive as soon as you can to ease the journey.
 Good hyperdrive tech is expensive to build, but it’ll let you jump several systems at once, and it’s pretty much a necessity to get to the center of the galaxy in this lifetime.

 It’s not immediately clear, but sharing items between your suit and your ship has bigger benefits than just having double the space to dump junk.
 Your suit can carry 250 units of any mineral or material per inventory slot, but your ship can carry 500 units per slot.
-That means it’s better to dump minerals into your ship, where you can store more, and putting single-slot items like antimatter in your suit.
+That means it’s better to dump minerals into your ship, where you can store more, and put single-slot items like antimatter in your suit.
 It’s also easier, on the whole, to upgrade your suit inventory early on.
-Each new upgrade you find in shelters — or on space stations once you find an Atlas pass blueprint — will cost you 10,000 units more than the last, but that’ll earn you a few before the cost really starts to stack up.
+Each new upgrade you find in shelters or on space stations once will cost you 10,000 Units more than the last, but you’ll be able to purchase a few before the cost really starts to stack up.
 On the other hand, meaningful ship upgrades can run hundreds of thousands or even millions of units.

 It can be tough to earn money in No Man’s Sky if you’re not really working at it.
 So, what’s the best way to get cash fast?
 Mine the most expensive minerals whenever you see them, and sell them at a high profit.